On the sum of a prime and a square-free number with divisibility conditions: Computations and results

 \section{Computations and results}

+We now move on to our main computations and results.
+The code for this section can be found at \url{https://bit.ly/3m9QYlk}.

-For our main results, Theorem \ref{firsteventhm} and Theorem \ref{firstoddthm}, we wish to exclude the square-free number $\eta=1$ from our representations.
+For our main results, Theorems \ref{firsteventhm} and \ref{firstoddthm}, we wish to exclude the square-free number $\eta=1$ from our representations.
 We thus define $\overline{R}_k(n)$ to be the logarithmically-weighted number of representations of $n$ as $n=p+\eta$ where $p$ is a prime, $\eta$ is a square-free number coprime to $k$ \textbf{and} $\eta\neq 1$.
 More precisely,

 Note that

 Together with Theorem \ref{asympthm}, \eqref{overlineeq} implies that $\overline{R}_k(n)\sim R_k(n)$ when $k$ is odd and $\overline{R}_k(2n)\sim R_k(2n)$ when $k$ is even.

 For a specific value of $k$ we also define the exception set